A historical perspective

 In 2016, the release of version 8.0 of Zencrack included enhancements in the GUI to remove the need for users to directly generate text input of keyword and data lines - all input data being handled on dedicated screens.
 Among other improvements, this allowed introduction of warning and error checking for the input data and control of how default values were handled when creating input data.

-In 2017, the release of version 8.1 of Zencrack included improvements in the mesh rendering options in the GUI making visualisation of crack growth profiles clearer and faster than had previously been possible.
-This release also introduced a capability to allow a crack front to be defined across a material boundary.
+In 2017, the release of versions 8.1 and 8.2 of Zencrack included improvements in the mesh rendering options in the GUI making visualisation of crack growth profiles clearer and faster than had previously been possible.
+The 8.1 release also introduced a capability to allow a crack front to be defined across a material boundary.

 1. Royal Aircraft Establishment, re-named the Royal Aerospace Establishment in 1988.
 In 1991 the RAE was merged into the new Ministry Of Defence organisation the Defence Research Agency (DRA) and then merged again with other MOD organisations into the Defence Evaluation And Research Agency (DERA) in 1995.
 Part-privatisation of DERA in 2001 led to the creation of QinetiQ.